-The purpose of study is to evaluate the importance of digital creativity in the development of performing arts education as a tool for innovation and deeper exploration in relation to the national shortfall in digital performance capabilities of BTEC and A-Level Performing Arts students.
+The purpose of study is to evaluate the importance of digital creativity in the development of performing arts education as a tool for innovation and deeper exploration in relation to the national shortfall in digital performance capabilities of level 3 Performing Arts students.

 With the last decades steady decline of student intake in arts, design and performance subjects in mind, along with the increasing accessibility of high performing and intelligent digital technologies, Stacie is exploring the possible benefits of a creative digital pedagogy for increasing engagement and skills development in performing arts education.

 This study will focus on providing opportunities for students to engage creatively with digital technology – sometimes simply their personal devices – to stimulate the development of digital skills and facilitate the creation of innovative and relevant performance work to prepare them for new and emerging disciplines at HE level and the evolving digital landscape of the arts world.

 Throughout her career Stacie has worked in a raft of creative roles developing a unique design aesthetic and cine-choreographic style that has been shaped by interesting collaborative partnerships and interdisciplinary projects.
 Stacie is particularly interested in movement on screen, how the camera can influence and interrogate the creative process and the role of digital technology in propelling dance and performance into curious spaces.

 She has collaborated with dance artists, performers, directors and various arts organisations and corporate companies to develop film, photography and visual art work for live performance, performance documentation, installation and online platforms.